 Objectives and results in Zambia

 The objective of this work has largely been to develop strong local organisations that support health services in the area and spread information about tuberculosis.
-In 2015, more than 40 organisations, with a total of 700 treatment supporters, worked actively on behalf of people sick with tuberculosis.
+Around 40 community based organisations, with around 700 treatment supporters, worked actively on behalf of people sick with tuberculosis.
 After receiving training and support for their own income-generating work, several of the organisations are now ready to stand on their own feet.

 CHEP and LHL International have developed patient-friendly brochures about TB.
 The goal is that these brochures can be used by all tuberculosis patients in Zambia as well as by health workers and volunteers involved in TB work.